fercevik729/Sudoku-Solver/README.md

 * During the auto-solving phase it is highly advised to minimize the amount of keyboard or mouse inputs that are given to the game since during this phase it is performing a relatively more CPU-intensive task

+## Issues
+Please notify of any issues with the game, by opening a pull request.

 ## License
 This repository is licensed with an ![MIT](License) license.